schlopp96/GlobalPIPUpgrade/README.md

 # Total PIP-Package Upgrade

-- This is a small powershell script that will allow the user to upgrade _all_ pip packages at once.
+- This is a small powershell script that will allow the user to upgrade _all_ locally installed pip packages at once.

 ---